I-88 Roadway Resurfacing and Bridge Repairs

 The Illinois Tollway is resurfacing 37 miles of the Reagan Memorial Tollway (I-88), between Illinois Route 251 in Rochelle and Illinois Route 56 in Sugar Grove, to provide a smoother riding surface for the traveling public.
 The project also includes repairs to local crossroad bridges, ramps at various interchanges and the DeKalb Oasis, construction of new crash investigation sites, as well as guardrail, median, drainage, landscaping and lighting improvements.

-On I-88, shoulder and various ramps are scheduled to close during off-peak hours to complete electrical work.
+On I-88, mainline and ramp shoulder closures are scheduled during off-peak hours to complete electrical work, as well as roadway lighting, signage and fence work.

 Please check the Daily Construction Alert for up-to-date closure information.